CodePipeWrangler/code_jitsu_gh/genomics/Linux_Data_Science_and_Programming_Tools.md

 Command1 && command2 # Chain linux commands executing subsequent commands only if prior return with zero exit status

 #### Run loop on select files

-for file in *; do
+for file in *; do COMMANDS; done
-	COMMAND
-done

 Transpose a column to a row
 [FEED] |  tr '\n' ' '

+tr '\t' '\n' file # Transpose tab-delimited line to column

 wc -l # use the word count command to print the number of lines

 grep 'PATTERN' filename # Get lines matching a pattern